tashajeske/Numerical-Analysis/Midterm.md

 **Problem 2:**  Chapter 4: Exercise 5 and 7

-Below is a counterexample for the statement.
+Below is a counterexample for the statement in exercise 5.
 The routines, Mnorm1 and MnormInf, are used to compute the norms for a matrix A. The software manual entries for these routines can be found at: https: //github.com/tashajeske/Numerical-Analysis/blob/master/Software%20Manual/Table%20of%20Contents.md

 ```C++
 double Mnorm1 (vector<vector<double>> matrix){